EPWP BULLETIN #11 | Back to the Streets for Permanent Jobs

 On 9 and 10 March EPWP workers protested in Johannesburg and Pretoria outside offices of the Department of Infrastructure Development.
 In Johannesburg workers refused to leave until they got clear answers from management…

 In 2018 a 24 year campaign for the reinstatement of Johannesburg municipal workers ended in an agreement for their reinstatement.
-We spoke with STENA MOLEPO, convenor of the Midrand Workers, for an update.

 The outcome of the SAA strike is a victory.
 SACCA and Numsa deserve the applause of all workers.
 What are the lessons of the strike?